Command Not Found

 Putting it all together

-I've assembled all this into a script called apt-binary in my configs repo, along with how to enable it for bash and zsh (look for the calls to apt-binary there).
+I've assembled all this into a script called apt-binary, along with how to enable it for bash and zsh.

 If you're removing command-not-found from your system, use apt purge command-not-found to get rid of its index, too.